 Responsibilities of Miegunyah Distinguished Visiting Fellows

 During their period at the University, Fellows are required to:

-- be available for consultation with staff and students
+- Be available for consultation with staff and students; and

-Fellowship nominations are submitted by Heads of Department through their faculty Dean, and include information about the nominee, their proposed activities, details of the public lecture they will present and a detailed budget.
-More information about the nomination procedure can be found on the MSL Intranet.
+Nominations are submitted by Heads of Department through their Dean, and include information about the nominee, their proposed activities, details of the public lecture they will present and a detailed budget.

 Full details of the nomination and selection process

 Phone: 61 3 8344 9335